 In December 2019, Vodafone Foundation and UNHCR announced the expansion of the programme to benefit 500,000 refugee and host community students and 10,000 teachers with 255 new Instant Network Schools by 2025.

 In February 2020, Vodafone Foundation and UNHCR appointed footballer Mo Salah as the first Ambassador for Instant Network Schools.
-In his role, Mo Salah was helping raise awareness of the need and importance of quality education for refugee children and for greater investment in digital technology, to provide students with a connection to the outside world and a chance to shape their own futures.
+In his role, Mo Salah was helping raise awareness of the need and importance of quality education for refugee children and the need for greater investment in digital technology, to provide students with a connection to the outside world and a chance to shape their own futures.

 Impact at a glance